Milo123459/glitter/README.md

 ## ❯ ✋ What, how and why?

 Glitter is a wrapper for Git essentially, allowing you to compress multiple commands into one.
 Glitter is written in **rust** which not only makes it fast but also efficient.
-We simply parse your `.glitterrc` and run a few git commands under the hood.
+We simply parse your `.glitterrc` (if it exists, if not it'll use the default config) and run a few git commands under the hood.
 Why?
 Simplicity.
 If you maintain a project, this is probably the thing for you.

 ## ❯ 😀 Installation